abisop/nuttx-docs/en/platforms/arm/nrf52/boards/nrf52-feather/intex.md

 > 1. This configuration uses the mconf-based configuration tool.
 To
 >     change this configurations using that tool, you should:
 >
-> > 1.
+> > a.
 Build and install the kconfig-mconf tool.
 See nuttx/README.txt
 > >     see additional README.txt files in the NuttX tools repository.
-> > 2.
-Execute 'make menuconfig' in nuttx/ in order to start the
+> > b.
+Execute \'make menuconfig\' in nuttx/ in order to start the
 > >     reconfiguration process.